Online Director Iliana Ricketts Leads Worldwide Class of Future Designers

 Imagine an academic creative environment made of fifteen different nations and 50 other United States.
 A dynamic cultural exchange that shape the future of fashion design, journalism, fine arts, motion pictures, marketing and technology.
 The platform is the Academy of Art University and its leading initiative Online Director Iliana Ricketts.

 Growing up in Bulgaria there wasn’t a fashion design school that Ricketts could attend.
 The job of a designer was considered the path less taken.
 Ricketts, ahead of her generation, soon discovered she wasn’t the only one confronted with this challenge either.
 When the first fashion design school opened in Bulgaria, Ricketts took the opportunity, one that would lead the aspiring designer to launch her own brand Ilya, earn two degrees, teach and lead one of the world’s dynamic fashion design programs at the Academy of Art University.
-In 2004 Ricketts also took on the role as the GGblue head designer, a brand which under her direction because one of the most successful in the golf and leisure industry.
+In 2004 Ricketts also took on the role as the GGblue head designer, a brand which under her direction became one of the most successful in the golf and leisure industry.

 “Fashion thrives on clashing ideas and diverse point of views,” says Ricketts.